KasparEtter/ef1p/pages/email/email.md

 After many encoding-related subsections,
 I quickly want to mention two more aspects before moving on to [issues with email](#issues).
-If you're subscribed to a [mailing list](#mailing-list), you may want to unsubscribe from the list after having received a message you no longer want to receive.
+If you are subscribed to a [mailing list](#mailing-list), you may want to unsubscribe from the list after having received a message you no longer want to receive.
-Most mailing lists include a link at the bottom of each delivered message, which the recipient can click to unsubscribe from the mailing list.
+Most mailing lists include a link at the bottom of each sent message, which you can click to unsubscribe from the mailing list.
-Since this is a link like any other in the message, a browser window is opened and the recipient might have to click on more buttons there to finally unsubscribe from the list.
+Since this is a link like any other in the message, a browser window is opened and you might have to click on additional buttons there to finally unsubscribe from the list.
 This can be a bit of a hassle, especially on mobile phones.
 Fortunately, [RFC 2369](https://tools.ietf.org/html/rfc2369) specifies an easier way to achieve the same.
-Mailing lists should include a [`List-Unsubscribe` header](https://tools.ietf.org/html/rfc2369#section-3.2) so that mail clients can provide a uniform unsubscribe experience across mailing lists:
+Mailing lists should include a [`List-Unsubscribe` header field](https://tools.ietf.org/html/rfc2369#section-3.2) so that mail clients can provide a uniform unsubscribe experience across mailing lists:
-The user clicks on "Unsubscribe" and the client takes care of the rest.
+You simply click on "Unsubscribe" and your mail client takes care of the rest.

 <figure markdown="block">